Global Health and Development Researcher and Strategic Communications Consultant in San Francisco, California

-I continue to work as a freelance writer.
-I'm a former member of the United Nations press corps, having written for the news agency MediaGlobal, covering the UN with a focus on global health, society and culture, and innovation in the global south.
-My writing has been featured on sites ranging from Jezebel and Sociological Images to the Gay Men's Health Crisis blog, and I've ghost written for major periodicals on behavioral health economics.
-I have also been interviewed on television and radio as an expert on adolescent health issues.
-I love running, politics, and the remarkably innovative solutions of my colleagues addressing emerging complex problems in international development.
+I continue to work as a freelance writer and strategic communications consultant.
+I'm a former member of the United Nations press corps, having written for the news agency MediaGlobal, working with permanent country missions and ambassadors, and developed strong working relationships with other journalists.
+My writing has been featured on sites ranging from Jezebel to Sociological Images to the Gay Men's Health Crisis blog, I've ghost written for major periodicals on health economics, and contributed chapters to academic texts.
+I consult on global health and development crisis communications, media messaging, and relationships management for universities and NGOs.